sergiocorreia/panflute/examples/input/deemph-sample.md

 This is the deemph sample.

-This is *emphasis with Äüö* text which will be shown in caps.
+This is *emphasis with UNICODE REMOVED* text which will be shown in caps.